mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 # 3
 ```

-The reason you can iterate over the values is because a generator function (like `yield123`) produces a generator object, which is an iterable:
+The reason you can iterate over the values is that a generator function (like `yield123`) produces a generator object, which is an iterable:

 ```py
 print(yield123())  # <generator object yield123 at 0x103dc9fc0>
 ```

-When you write `for value in yield123()` you're iterating over this generator object, not over the generator function directly.
+When you write `for value in yield123()`, you're iterating over this generator object, not over the generator function directly.
 So, a generator function is just a convenient way of defining iterables.

 The good thing about generator functions is that you can write code that is as complex or as simple as you'd like, and you can use that to generate values that you care about.